jv-miranda/Pomodoro-Timer/README.md

 This project consists in a responsive Pomodoro Timer with the listed functionalities below:

--Start and pause the counting
+- Start and pause the counting
--Skip to the next moment (Focus, Short-Break and Long-Break) -Notificate the user when the the counter has started -Settings modal
+- Skip to the next moment (Focus, Short-Break and Long-Break)
+- Notificate the user when the the counter has started
+- Settings modal
--Dark mode
+- Dark mode
--Change Focus, Short-break and Long-break length -Change quantity of Pomodoros until Long-break
+- Change Focus, Short-break and Long-break length
+- Change quantity of Pomodoros until Long-break
--Reset App and Settings
+- Reset App and Settings

 ## Screenshot